J0hn1975/MS2-Santorini/README.md

 > User stories feature relates to:
 > * 1.1 A site that is easy and clear to navigate
 > * 1.12 As a user I would like to see a responsive site that can be used on mobile devices
-> * 1.15 Make a site that is responsive across all devices
+> * 1.15 Present the end user with a clear and simple navigaion menu

 ### Feature 2: Weather Widget API
 Weather Widget display the current weather for Santorini on the Home Page.
 When the widget is clicked it takes you to the Forcast7.com website for a more detailed forecast.